jgorset/fandjango/README.md

 ## Upgrading to 3.5

 Fandjango 3.5 introduces several new fields to its `User` model.
-Thankfully, migrations for [South](http://south.aeracode.org/) have been bundled with Django since 3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.
+Thankfully, migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since 3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.

 If you're not using South, start using South.
 If you really don't want to, though, you can upgrade your database manually by adding the following fields to the `fandjango_user` table: